genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/getting-started.md

     - angular
 ---

-This guide allows you to create an Angular app integrated with Genesis components, microfrontends, and PBCs.
+This guide enables you to create an Angular app integrated with Genesis components, micro front-ends, and PBCs.

 ## Setting up the Angular project

 Ensure that you have [Node.js](https://nodejs.org/) and [Genx](https://learn.genesis.global/docs/getting-started/prerequisites/genx) installed on your system.

-Once you have Node.js and genx, use the following command to create a new Angular project named `myApp` using Genx with `--framework Angular`:
+Once you have Node.js and genx, you can create a new Angular project.
+The example below creates a project called **myApp** using Genx with `--framework Angular`:

 ```shell
 npx -y @genesislcap/genx@latest init myApp -s blank-app-seed --framework Angular -x
 ```

-Navigate into your new project ```client``` directory:
+Navigate to your new project's **client** directory:

 ```shell
 cd ./client